Mifepristone Compassionate Use Program

 Other studies have found that mifepristone may be effective in treating endometriosis, endometrial cancer, meningioma (a type of brain tumor), and some types of breast cancer, and in assisting labor induction.
 New research shows that mifepristone in very low doses is an effective form of emergency contraceptive.

-And mifepristone's anti-glucocorticoid action may have profound implications for the treatment of depression, HIV virus, Alzheimer's disease, and other conditions related to elevated levels of cortisol.
+And mifepristone's anti-glucocorticoid action may have profound implications for the treatment of some forms of depression, HIV virus, Alzheimer's disease, and other conditions related to elevated levels of cortisol.
 It is an effective treatment for Cushing's Syndrome, an adrenal disorder.

 Please Contact us at 703-522-2214 if you are interested in learning more about the Compassionate Use Program.